mekevans/forestTIME/use_cases/carbon_estimation/carbon_estimation.md

 # Getting some data

-This code pulls 6 trees out of Idaho to start working with.
+This code pulls 6 trees out of Idaho to start working with, and adds a row to match the Douglas fir example worked in the text.

+Note that I am pretending Idaho is in DIVISION 240, which is wrong, to match the worked example.

 ``` r
 con <- connect_to_tables(here::here("data", "db", "foresttime-from-state-parquet.duckdb"))